This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

-9. Handling Isolation
+9. Isolation and Loneliness

 Socializing is a skill.
 Like any other skill, you can improve it or lose it.
 If you’re spending all day indoors working on creative writing projects and you don’t emphasize socializing, don’t expect to maintain your social skills.
 An argument could even be made that strong social skills will help you write more engaging content.